VanhFutureWei/PWA_CLI/README.md

 # PWA_CLI

 A script to generate an Android APK from a web site.
-It's simplify the process of detecting user environment and generating Android APK with just a few keystoke from console.
+It's simplify the process of detecting web site environment for suitability and generating Android APK with just a few keystoke from console command line by simply run the script.

 ## Prerequisite
     - Node.js version 12 or later
-    - npm must be present
+    - npm must be installed
-    - Bubblewrap cli must be present
+    - Bubblewrap cli must be installed
     - JDK and SDK must be present
+    - Web site must have manifest.json present

-This script will try to download and install the appropriate version  of the prerequisite from the internet if one is not available or not meet the require version
+This script will try to download and install the appropriate version of the prerequisite from the internet if one is not available or not meet the requirement

  specifically:

-- It's try to detect the present of node.js and its version.
+    - It's try to detect the present of node.js and determine if the version meet the requirement.
     - It's try to detect if npm is installed
-- It's also try to detect bubblewrap cli present in the environment.
+    - It's try to detect bubblewrap cli present in the environment.
+    - It's also try to detect manifest.json is present

 ## Usage